ellenmartin11/simulating_mouse_learning_RL/README.md

 Running the terminal commands will generate a plot comparing the specified agent's average behaviour (over specified number of simulations) with the average mouse behaviour (averaged over all mice in Beron et al (2022)).
 A second plot will also be generated, illustrating the agent's estimate of Q-values across trials.

+While in Beron et al (2022), the average number of trials before a switch was 50, there is a huge amount of variation and likely partly accounts for stochasticity in the latter trials - there are simply fewer instances of mice completing 200+ trials before a switch.
+Because of this, the code includes a way for users to trunacte modelling to a desired number of trials.
+Surprisingly, the epsilon greedy model still performs well on the full range of trials, but it may be more representative of average mice to look at <100 trials.
+This Jupyter report includes models fitted on the entire trial space for transparency, and then demonstrates results for a trial limit of 200.

 If the user prefers to use a flask app to run the model, the `app.py` file is included.
 This will allow the user to run the model through a web interface using the following command:

 ```bash